Taking on Today's Challenges to Improve Outdated School Buildings

 Bond Campaign Resources provided by Wolgast as your CM:

 • Campaign Assistance – our Educational Facility Consultants are former school superintendents who have been through campaigns themselves numerous times.
 We work with you and the architect to formalize a plan and message to take to your community.

-• Material Development – need a postcard or brochure to convey your message?
+• Communication Development – need a postcard or brochure to convey your message?
 We can help design and print marketing materials for you.

 • Review of Funding Options – there are several options out there to help offset the cost to taxpayers and Wolgast can walk you through the process to obtain available funds.